Upper-Level Admission to the Lewis Honors College

 Students entering their second or third year of attendance at the University of Kentucky are eligible for acceptance into the Lewis Honors College.
-Applications are accepted on a rolling basis throughout the fall and spring semester.
-Applicants who submit their materials by the last class day of the fall semester and are accepted into the Honors College will be eligible for priority registration in the spring semester.
-All students accepted through the ULA process will begin enrollment in the Lewis Honors College starting the fall semester after notification of their acceptance, regardless of when the application was submitted or decision was received.
+Applicants who submit their materials by the December deadline and are accepted into the Honors College will be eligible for Honors priority registration for the fall semester.
+All students accepted through the ULA process will begin enrollment in the Lewis Honors College starting the fall semester after notification of their acceptance, regardless of when the application was submitted.
 A minimum of 3.6 cumulative GPA is preferred.
 Students with a GPA below 3.4 are not eligible as students must maintain a 3.4 cumulative GPA to maintain good standing in Honors.

 - General information: Online form collecting student and academic data

-Students entering the Honors College as second year ULA admits (with three years remaining until graduation) will have a reduced curriculum requirement of 21-credit hours (pending approval of the Senate).
-Students entering the Honors College as third year ULA admits (with two years remaining until graduation) will have a reduced curriculum requirement of 15-credit hours.
+Students entering the Honors College as second-year ULA admits (with three years remaining until graduation) will have a reduced curriculum requirement of 21-credit hours.
+Students entering the Honors College as third-year ULA admits (with two years remaining until graduation) will have a reduced curriculum requirement of 15-credit hours.

 Decisions and Important Dates

 Admission decisions will be released on a rolling basis starting in January.
-Decisions will be made by a committee of Honors faculty who will review the application to ensure the student will have a high probability of success in the Honors College.
-Students will be evaluated on GPA (at the University of Kentucky), quality of writing samples, and confirmation of thesis completion support from the applicant’s primary department.
+Decisions will be made by a committee of Honors faculty and staff who will review the application to ensure the student will have a high probability of success in the Honors College.
+Students will be evaluated on college GPA, quality of writing samples, and confirmation of thesis completion support from the applicant’s primary department.